 As a founding member of Chicago’s Progressive Reform Caucus, Alderman John Arena has led the way in passing substantive legislation to improve the quality of life for all Chicagoans.
-His support of ethics reform, government transparency, fiscal accountability, and fair labor laws have set him apart as an independent voice in Chicago.
+His support of ethics reform, government transparency, fiscal accountability, and fair labor laws have set him apart as an independent, progressive voice in Chicago and earned him the IVI-IPO Leon Despres Award in 2017.

 In May 2013, I filed a resolution to place a non-binding referendum for an elected school board to appear on the March 2014 ballot.
 In 2013, the measure failed to pass City Council with a 32-15 vote and was sent to the Rules Committee.
 In 2014, I once again fought to have a referendum on the 2015 municipal ballot.
 In October 2014, the effort was blocked when the Rules Committee hastily approved three advisory referendums for the election.